 The real data?
 You need 3 servings of Activia daily not 1, to “relieve temporary irregularity or help with slow intestinal transit time.”
 The Wall Street Journal broke the story today (I’m quoted).

 Probiotics effectively shorten acute diarrhea (not cold/flu) episodes by a day: the Cochrane Review validated the data with 63 studies just last month.
 Some strains are better than others.
 But the Review found these results to be independent of the strain.
+This is a patented Probiotic Ultra Blend – 15 Billion CFU/g – for digestion issues.

 The best scientific studies–randomized clinical trials–have also found probiotic strains effective in treating childhood Helicobacter pylori gastritis, irritable bowel syndrome, chronic ulcerative colitis, and preventing childhood eczema.
 And preventing relapse in Crohn’s disease.